Number of data breaches in 2020 has almost doubled with 3,950 confirmed breaches against 2,103 recorded breaches in

 Magellan Health (Ransomware Attack and Data Breach)

 One of the Fortune 500 companies, Magellan Health was struck by a ransomware attack and data breach in April 2020.
 The healthcare giant confirmed by stating that about 365,000 patients were affected in the sophisticated cyberattack.

 According to the investigation, the attack was launched with a fully planned process where hackers first installed malware to steal employee login credentials.
-Then they leveraged a phishing scheme to gain access to systems of Magellan after sending out a phishing email and impersonating as their client before deploying ransomware attack.
+Then they leveraged a phishing scheme to gain access to systems of Magellan after sending out a phishing email and impersonating as their client before deploying a ransomware attack.

 The data thieves were able to steal login credentials of employees, personal information, employee ID numbers, sensitive patient details such as W-2 information, Social Security numbers, or Taxpayer ID numbers.

 Is Your Organization Secured From Data Thieves?

 The global shift to a remote working culture has leveraged cybercriminals to launch highly sophisticated cyberattacks.
 Moreover, ransomware, phishing, DDoS, BEC attacks, etc. are amongst the most common types of data breaches that we have witnessed this year, till now.

 Clearly, the first half of 2020 was quite challenging for organizations in terms of cybersecurity along with the adoption of new normal changes.
 Besides, we are still unsure of what cybercriminals have in store for the next six months of 2020.

 Although, by learning lessons from the recent data breaches, we can secure our organizations from emerging cyber threats.
 Here are some of the “must follow” security measures for your organization to stay secured in these unsecured times:

 - Educate your employees with security awareness training to help them in recognizing and combating emerging cyber threats.

 - Incorporate phishing incident response tool to instantly report suspicious-looking and unsolicited emails.